 If you use the last recipe, then spray each part a couple of times.
 Make sure you go over each area that looks oily.

-Wait a few minutes to let the powder (or the spray) soak up the oils.
+Let the powder (or the spray) soak up the oils for a few minutes.

-Step 6: Then, brush your hair, and add more if you missed oily spots.
+Step 6: Brush your hair, and add more if you miss oily spots.

 Step 7: After a couple of minutes, you can style your hair as usual.